Edu4Chip/Didactic-SoC/doc/baremetal_sw.md

 | student 2|0x0105_2000|0x0105_2FFF|template is empty|
 | student 3|0x0105_3000|0x0105_3FFF|template is empty|

-Note that there is lot of unused adressing.
+Note that there is a lot of unused adressing.
 This will not cause area overhead on most tools. (if this would, major restructuring can be done relatively easily.)